A well-balanced diet includes a variety of fruits. Fruit is a delicious way to increase your vitamin and mineral intake.

 Avoid cranberry when taking:

 Avoid grapefruit when taking:

-Mom’s Meals® includes fruit in many convenient ways such as part of entrées and packaged separately as a side or snack item.
+Want an easy way to up your fruit intake?
+Mom’s Meals includes fruit in many convenient ways such as part of entrées and packaged separately as a side or snack item.
 We have some delicious fruit medleys, along with oranges, applesauce and 100% juice.
 Try our nutritious meals with fruit options in your order.